bcherny/typed-rx-emitter/README.md

   - Statically enforces that listeners are called with the correct data given their Message name
 - Supports [all RxJS methods](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html)
 - Supports RxJS versions 4, 5, and 6
+- Preforms dynamic analysis to detect and warn about cycles in emitters

 ## Installation (with RxJS v5.x or v6.x - recommended)